RaccoonMusicPlayer/readme_examples/readme.md

 ## How to use?

-Using _Dear PyGui_ is as simple as creating a python script like the one below:
+Using _Dear PyGui_ is as simple as creating a python script like the one below.

-Code:
 ```Python
 import dearpygui.dearpygui as dpg